 Shortly after the date of organization, a church building was erected on the Johan P. Magnuson homestead.
 Today we refer to that church building on Swedish Drive in Ham Lake as the Our Saviour’s Chapel.
-Worship is conducted there on Christmas morning, the Sunday morning before Memorial Day (celebrated as Founders’ Day), and Wednesday evenings at 6:30 p.m. throughout the summer (from the Wednesday after Memorial Day through the Wednesday prior to Labor Day).
+Worship is conducted there various times throughout the year.

 In 1964, with faith and vision, the church relocated Our Saviour’s on 5.9 acres of land donated by Eddie and Martha Pearson on County Road 22.
 The bell, which rang occasionally in the first church, was moved to the new site.